Skip to main content

 Can birds lose feathers from stress?

 The short answer is definitely.
 Birds will pull out a substantial portion of their plumage if something really bothers them.
-However, it could wind up being something really mundane, like a change in your routine, a new pet or baby entering the household, or a shake-up in the environment.
+However, it could wind up being really mundane, like a change in your routine, a new pet or baby entering the household, or a shake-up in the environment.
 Loneliness or boredom can also induce feather plucking, so be sure to keep your bird engaged and happy so that they leave their feathers alone.

 How do you treat feather loss?